MP Estate Planning UK

 Key Legislation Governing Trusts

-• Duties and powers of trustees
+• Duties and powers of trustees, including the statutory duty of care

 Responsibilities of Trustees

-• Keeping detailed records and accounts
+• Keeping detailed records and accounts, and making these available to beneficiaries on request

 ResponsibilityLegal RequirementBest Practice